F.C. Felgueiras (2006)

-Futebol Club de Felgueiras 1932 is an association football club based in Felgueiras, Porto District, Portugal founded in 2006 after F.C.
+Futebol Clube de Felgueiras (formerly Futebol Club de Felgueiras 1932) is an association football club based in Felgueiras, Porto District, Portugal founded in 2006 after the original F.C.
 Felgueiras ended in 2005 due to financial problems.
-They got promoted to play in the Liga 3 in the 2021/2022 season and hold their games at the Estádio Dr. Machado de Matos.
+They got promoted to play in the Liga 3 in the 2021-22 season and hold their games at the Estádio Dr. Machado de Matos.